Dear Lab Tests OnlineAU community,

 In these cases a very powerful type of microscope is used called the electron microscope.
 This utilises beams of electrons rather than visible light to magnify the cells in a tissue sample.
 It can magnify up to 2 million times, whereas the maximum power of a conventional light microscope is only 1 to 2 thousand times.

 As an example of the usefulness of cytogenetics one can look at breast cancer.
-Anatomical pathology can give a diagnosis of what type of breast cancer a patient may have, how far it has spread, whether or not it is likely to be an aggressive tumour and whether it will respond to hormone therapy.
+Anatomical pathology can give a diagnosis of what type of breast cancer a patient may have, how far it has spread, whether or not it is likely to be an aggressive tumour and whether it will respond to hormone and targeted therapies.
 Cytogenetics can add to this information by identifying whether the patient has a faulty gene(s) which predisposed them to the development of breast cancer.
 If present, this would mean that they have an increased chance of developing cancer in the opposite breast and of developing other specific cancer types (e.g. ovarian cancer).
 It also has implications for the patient’s direct relatives and offspring.
 Did they inherit the faulty gene(s) and what are the chances that they will develop cancer in the future?
+By direct sequencing of the faulty gene, the close relatives of the patient can be screened for the mutation, after appropriate consent, allowing for preventative steps to be taken to minimise their chances of developing a similar cancer in the future.
 There are also treatments being developed which will target the products of specific gene mutations in a patient.